Back to Posts List

 1. Web Code Errors

 Web code errors are usually caused by an issue with site development, such as coding on a page.
-They may occur during the development, design, or maintenance of a website.
+They may occur during a website's development, design, or maintenance.

 The image below shows that even minor punctuation like angle brackets (<>) can generate an error message, resulting in a website crash.